mosaic-design-system/docs/src/components/navigation-header.md

       * Consider the navigation hierarchy.
 What belongs in the navigation versus what goes in the secondary navigation

       * Use a sidebar for secondary navigation

-      * (?)
-A navbar must include the Advanced logo and product name

-      * (?)
-The Advanced logo and product name must be linked to the product's home page

-      * (?)
-The navbar can optionally be used with a sidebar, but a sidebar cannot be used without a navbar
     icon: file_invoice
   - title: Code
     hook: code